bacardi55/pimaton/README.md

 # TODO

-- Implement a UI (but first choose the GUI lib…)
+- Implement a UI (work started on TK)
 - Implement the GPIO input
 - Implement all the web features.
 - Add an option to use a simcard if no wifi is availble where you are.